24 June 2020

 Centella Asiatic is also known as cica or tiger grass in skincare.
 When I was in Seoul, I found that Cica is the star ingredient in products from a wide range of brands such as Dr. Jart and Tamburins.

 The use of cica in skincare products was inspired after it was discovered that tigers rub their wounds against this plant for wound healing… apparently.
 Some of the benefits of cica include reducing inflammation and calming irritated and sensitive skin.
-I picked up a couple of Cica containing products from Dr. Jart to try and I’ll be sharing my review and an in depth look at Cica in another post.
+I picked up a couple of Cica containing products from Dr. Jart to try and I’ve shared my review in this blogpost Cica in Skincare: Centella Asiatica Explained.

 Nose threadlifts and face threadlifts aren’t new, but remain a popular alternative to surgery as the longer recovery times and risks of rhinoplasty and facelift surgeries deter many.
 The Hiko nose thread lift and threadlifts of the face and neck still highly favoured in Korea where plastic surgery for nose and face augmentation are normalised.